harshitach31/Assignment/README.md

     "github.com/cilium/ebpf/link"
 )

-// Auto-generated structs are nicer with bpf2go, but for demo we keep it simple.

 func main() {
     iface := flag.String("iface", "eth0", "Interface to attach XDP program")
     port := flag.Uint("port", 4040, "TCP port to drop")